-As I have mentioned before, I used nights earned via the Starwood Getaway Free promo for a stay at the SPG category 7 St. Regis Punta Mita.
-It was a beautiful property, and certainly not one I would pay for out of pocket, or even necessarily with Starwood points.
+As I have mentioned before, I used nights earned via the Starwood Getaway Free promo for a stay at the SPG category 7 St. Regis Punta Mita. (since expired) It is a beautiful property, and certainly not one I would pay for out of pocket, or even necessarily with Starwood points.
 Typical rates for a base room are $500 and up, and 30,000 points per night.
-This seemed like the perfect sort of aspirational award that Gary talks about, a resort that is out of my price range both with something I have a lot of (points), and something I don’t have a lot of (cash).
+This seemed like the perfect sort of aspirational award, a resort that is out of my price range both with something I have a lot of (points), and something I don’t have a lot of (cash).
 This seemed to be the ideal redemption using the Resort nights I earned primarily on business travel.

 Since we got a good deal on flights, and weren’t paying for the rooms, we decided to splurge for the US$300 or so for the car service to/from the hotel from Puerto Vallarta airport.
 We could have taken a taxi or rented a car, but it was quite simple to walk from the customs hall to find a person holding a sign with our name on it.
 We were quickly offered cold towels, and cold water, and then shown to a waiting Lincoln Navigator.
 It was about a 50 minute drive from the airport to the resort.
 Despite using the car service, the drive would not be overly difficult if one was to rent a car.